vuciv/CalmBrowse/README.md

 ## Project Status

-This is an early prototype focusing only on the Perspective Panel component (section 3.1 of the implementation plan).
+This is an early prototype focusing only on the Perspective Panel component.
 Future versions will include additional features such as:

 - CalmRing Timer & Break Nudges
 - Guided Breathing Overlay